B-UMMI/LMAS/docs/user/assemblers.rst

 This optimizing pipeline, developed by Torsten Seeman, is still unpublished but extends the original Velvet assembler by performing **several de Bruijn assemblies with variable k-mer sizes**.
 It searches a supplied hash value range for the optimum, estimates the expected coverage and then searches for the optimum coverage cutoff.
-It uses Velvet's internal mechanism for estimating insert lengths for paired end libraries.
-It can optimise the assemblies by either the default optimisation condition or by a user supplied one.
+It uses Velvet's internal mechanism for estimating insert lengths for paired-end libraries.
+It can optimise the assemblies by either the default optimisation condition or by a user-supplied one.
 It outputs the results to a subdirectory and records all its operations in a logfile.

 * **Source code:** https://github.com/tseemann/VelvetOptimiser
 * **Date of last update:** 21/01/2017